janeheng20/Travel-Agency-Booking-System/README.md

 # Cuti-Cuti Malaysia

-## Introduction

-**Cuti-Cuti Malaysia** is a simple interactive hotel booking program developed as part of a project to showcase a basic travel website concept.
-The program allows users to explore and book hotels in Malaysia, based on their travel destination.
-Through the user-friendly interface, travelers can select hotels, check out hotel details such as features, prices, and reviews, and choose the type of accommodation they prefer.
-The program is designed to make booking a hotel easier and more enjoyable by presenting information about various hotels in popular Malaysian tourist destinations.

 ## Project Overview

 The goal of the **Cuti-Cuti Malaysia** project is to provide users with an interactive hotel selection process.
 The program simulates a basic hotel booking system with destinations like Melaka, Langkawi, and Kuala Lumpur.
 For each destination, the user can browse a list of hotels, view their details, check the prices, and read reviews.
 The program allows users to make informed decisions about where to stay during their trip in Malaysia.